 Spicy's support for state management provides a second common building block.
-At the attribute level, Spicy's expressions enable custom computations to drive decisions and results (e.g., the HTTP dissector derives from a previous header the character sequence that represents a MIME multipart boundary; RTMP computes the length of fields dynamically; TLS disables inspection of record-layer payload once encryption activates).
+At the attribute level, Spicy's expressions enable custom computations to drive decisions and results (e.g., the HTTP dissector derives from a previous header the character sequence that represents a MIME multipart boundary; RTMP computes the length of fields dynamically; TLS disables inspection of recordlayer payload once encryption activates).
 At a higher level, Spicy enables a module to maintain state over the lifetime of a session.
-A common example is defragmenting PDUs-a task that many protocols require, yet traditionally remains a challenge for implementors.
+A common example is defragmenting PDUs-a task that many protocols require, yet traditionally remains challenging for implementors.
 Historically, TLS client and server software in particular comes with a track record of defective record layer defragmentation (e.g., [16, 17, 6]).
-Our Spicy dissector implements that robustly within just 41 lines of Spicy code, out of of a total of 404 for TLS.
+Our Spicy TLS dissector implements record defragmentation robustly within just 41 lines of Spicy code, out of of a total of 404 for TLS.
 The BACnet dissector deploys a similar desegmentation scheme.

 Finally, Spicy facilitates reuse.
-While we currently do not share significant functionality between our dissectors a result of striving for diversity-it will be possible to import them into other formats in the future (e.g., dissectors needing ASN.1 can import that module).
+While we currently do not share significant functionality between our dissectors-a result of striving for diversity-it will be possible to import them into other formats (e.g., any dissectors needing ASN.1 can import that module).